WEST SIDE STORY

-Part film part Broadway musical, Ivan van Hove’s gritty vision of West Side Story draws inspiration from America’s immigrant story: A burning desire to belong, to love and be loved.
+Part film part Broadway musical, Ivo van Hove’s gritty vision of West Side Story draws inspiration from America’s immigrant story of a burning desire to belong, to love and be loved.

 The iconic overture floods the audience.
-Almost imperceptibly, a strip-of men claim their turf on the lip of the stage, commanding a hard-ass stance and glaring at the audience.
-Anticipated finger-snaps are eliminated and soon cameras zoom-in on the tattoos decorating bare body parts signifying the two warring tribes.
+Almost imperceptibly, a strip-of men claim their turf on the lip of the stage, commanding hard-ass stances and glaring at the audience.
+Anticipated finger-snaps are eliminated and instead, cameras zoom-in on the tattoos decorating bare body parts signifying the two warring tribes.
 No one smiles; this is serious business.

 Hard urban, pounding steps shoot into flying kicks as jabs ripple from one dancer to another in an anarchic, physical roar.
-This is not Jerome Robbins’ beloved choreography it is an appropriation of today’s angst brought to you by the stripped-down, post modernist Flanders dancer/choreographer Anne Teresa de Keersmaeker.
+This is not Jerome Robbins’ beloved choreography, instead, it is an appropriation of today’s angst brought to you by the stripped-down, post modernist Flanders' dancer/choreographer Anne Teresa De Keersmaeker.

 In the leads, Maria’s (Shereen Pimentel) operatic voice effortlessly soars into the dark sky.
 Vocally, she’s exquisitely matched with her true love Tony (Isaac Powell).
 In contrast to the wistful Maria and Tony, Anita (Yesenia Ayala) and gang leader Bernardo (Amar Ramasar) vibrate with sexual heat.

-Audience members peer into the dress shop’s open door, but don’t discern any detail until the camera zooms-in on the clothes popping with color draped everywhere, and populated by giddy women primping for the party.
-Because of the choreography’s expansiveness, the projections are more problematic when engaging with dancers.
+Audience members peer into the dress shop’s open door, but don’t discern any detail until the camera zooms into giddy women primping for the party, clothes popping with color and draped all around.

-Throughout the production, a videographer wanders around grabbing close-up bits and movements simultaneously projected on the screen -- rock ‘n roll concert style.
+Throughout the production, a videographer wanders around the stage grabbing close-up bits and movements simultaneously projected on the screen -- rock ‘n roll concert style.

 Another juncture where wit oils the lunacy of youthful rivalries occurs in the “Gee, Officer Krupke” number.
 This satiric ode to the beat officer loses its snarky “psychoanalytic” stance.
 Missing are the arm gestures, the vocal imitations and all-out goofiness.

 Actually, humor is in very short supply in “America” and throughout the musical.
 No doubt this is serious business, but even in the bleakest of times, humor pokes out.
-Importantly, Van Hove along with post modern dance choreographer Anna Teresa de Keersmaeker sewed the movement into the text, so when the dances erupt the action appears organic to their turf.
+Importantly, van Hove along with De Keersmaeker sew the movement into the text so when the dancers erupt, the action appears organic to their turf.

 In the end, who really belongs in America?
 When is it OK to romance your enemies’ women?
-Skin color certainly doesn’t divide these two camps.
-What does?
+Skin color certainly doesn’t divide these two camps but what does?
 Perhaps this West Side Story presents a microcosm of what’s happening daily on a larger scale throughout America.

 EYE ON THE ARTS, NY -- Celia Ipiotis